 Ligia comes from a working class Latino family.
 All her life, her parents set a good example for her.
 They are honest and hardworking people who have always believed that family unity is a key ingredient in reaching individual, and collective goals and objectives.
 She grew up in Nicaragua.
 She’s a single mother living in the Portola District.
 When her daughter was born she started to find out about the different community services in San Francisco.
 Community organizations such as La Raza Centro Legal, Compañeros del Barrio, Arriba Juntos, Mission Hiring Hall, and others made her realize that we can support each other in different ways.
 She became a parent organizer at her daughter’s pre-school, and later she worked as parent organizer at Coleman Advocates for Children and Youth.
 As a single mother who was isolated and struggled to make ends meet, she understands the need of supporting systems and communities that include everyone as a member of the society.
 She wants to stand for changes in the way our city marginalizes seniors and persons with disabilities.

-And thank you to our extraordinary volunteers who keep SDA running!
+And thank you to our extraordinary Peer Advocates, members and volunteers who keep SDA running!

 You must be logged in to post a comment.